2022 NASCAR Cup Series: Round 34: Dixie Vodka 400

-William Byron won the pole.John Hunter Nemechek, filling in for the suspended Bubba Wallace, spun early.
+William Byron won the pole.
+John Hunter Nemechek, filling in for the suspended Bubba Wallace, spun early.
 Kyle Larson dominated and won both stages.
 Chase Briscoe got into the wall, receiving heavy damage while Ryan Blaney spun.
 Martin Truex Jr. led into the closing laps but a caution came out for Tyler Reddick getting into the wall, sending the leaders to pit road Truex spun on pit road after contact with Larson.
-Larson came off pit road first and held off charges from Ross Chastain and AJ Allmendinger for his third win of the season.
+Larson came off pit road first and held off charges from Ross Chastain and A. J. Allmendinger for his third win of the season.

 Round 35: Xfinity 500

 Kyle Larson won the pole.
 Denny Hamlin dominated and won both stages.
 Kyle Busch had tire issues and fell several laps down.
 Tyler Reddick exited the race early due to him not feeling well.
 Austin Dillon slammed hard into the wall after brake issues.
 Chase Briscoe, needing a win to advance, stayed off pit road and pulled away from the field until Christopher Bell, who also needed to win to advance, passed Briscoe for the lead and held off pole sitter Larson to win the race and advance to the Championship 4 in Phoenix joining Joey Logano.
-Chase Elliott made it in on points as well as Ross Chastain, who rode the wall in a video game move to go from 10th to 5th in the final corner on the final lap to beat out Hamlin for the final spot while Hamlin, Briscoe, Ryan Blaney, and William Byron were eliminated.
+Chase Elliott made it in on points as well as Ross Chastain, who rode along the wall to go from 10th to 5th in the final corner on the final lap to beat out Hamlin for the final spot while Hamlin, Briscoe, Ryan Blaney, and William Byron were eliminated.
 Brad Keselowski scored his best finish of the year of 4th, but failed post-race inspection and was credited with last place.